ZRG Insights

 Reframing the CHRO Role in the New AI Reality

 The role of the talent leader has transformed rapidly.
-Between 2020 and 2024, HR priorities centered on mobility: adopting new tools such as cloud-based HR systems, responding with agility to disruptions like the pandemic and remote work, and executing multiple change initiatives in parallel (2).
-Success was largely measured by volume of activity.
+Between 2020 and 2024, the priority for HR teams was mobility: adopting new tools (cloud-based HR), responding agilely to disruptions such as the pandemic or remote work, and executing multiple change initiatives in parallel (2).
+Success was measured largely by volume of activity.

-However, as my partner Dan Kaplan, Global Leader of the CHRO Practice at ZRG, states in his article A CHRO’s 2026 Playbook: What Must Be True to Succeed, “In 2026, the winning CHROs will not be those with the most initiatives, but those with the greatest operational clarity.”
-In other words, those who operate with a clear system for making talent decisions, building trust, and executing consistently.
+However, as my partner Dan Kaplan—Global Leader of the CHRO Practice at ZRG—states in his article A CHRO’s 2026 Playbook: What Must Be True to Succeed, “In 2026, the winning CHROs will not be those with the most initiatives, but those with the greatest operational clarity.”
+In other words, those who operate with a clear operating system for making talent decisions, building trust, and executing consistently.
 Initiatives without a shared operational logic neither scale nor multiply.

-The question is clear: how do we equip CHROs to move from managing initiatives (volume) to designing reliable operating systems capable of evolving toward an increasingly AI-based model of work (value)?
+The question, then, is clear: how do we equip our CHROs to move from managing initiatives (volume) to designing reliable operating systems capable of evolving toward an increasingly AI-based model of work (value)?

-In recent years, leading companies operating in Latin America across sectors such as mining, agribusiness, and financial services have launched transformation processes accompanied by deep cultural redesign.
-In many cases, responsibility for leading these efforts has fallen not to the CIO, but to the CHRO.
+In recent years, leading companies operating in Latin America—across sectors such as mining, agribusiness, and financial services—have launched transformation processes accompanied by deep cultural redesigns.
+In many cases, responsibility for leading this effort has not fallen to the CIO, but to the CHRO.

-Based on that experience, several common characteristics stand out among the most impactful talent leaders (3):
+Based on that experience, several common characteristics can be identified among the most impactful talent leaders (3):

 1. Broad business-oriented education